Seb-sti1/mastersthesis/docker/README.md

 > This only works if your OS is using X11 (e.g. Ubuntu)

 To be able to open GUI from the docker, add
-`--device /dev/dri:/dev/dri --ipc=host -e DISPLAY=$DISPLAY -e XAUTHORITY=/root/.Xauthority -v /tmp/.X11-unix:/tmp/.X11-unix`
+`--device /dev/dri:/dev/dri --ipc=host -e DISPLAY=$DISPLAY -e XAUTHORITY=/root/.Xauthority -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/root/.Xauthority`
 to the `docker run` command.

 You might also need to do `xhost +si:localuser:root` on the host machine to allow access to X11 from within docker.